 Setting Description

 Project Select an .exob or .cxob project file.
 For a cMT /

 cMT X project, the Project Checksum will be

 shown under the directory of the project for

 users to check whether the project file has been

 tempered with.

 Runtime (firmware) Update HMI kernel programs.
 The firmware

 must be downloaded at the first time

 downloading data to HMI.

-МQТТ If MQTT is used in the project and HMI is the
+MQTT If MQTT is used in the project and HMI is the

 broker, this checkbox must be selected before

 download.

 Diagnostic tool Enable the diagnostic tool to send diagnostic

 data to the developers when an error occurs for

 quick troubleshooting.

 USB Audio Driver Enable audio output on HMI so it can

 immediately emit a sound when a USB sound

 card and a speaker are connected.

 RW / RW_A Select an .rcp recipe file.
 Recipe database Select a .db file of Recipe Database.
-Startup screen Download a .bmp file to HMI.
-After HMI is rebooted, this .bmp file will be shown before project starts.
+Startup screen Download a .bmp file to the HMI, which will be displayed after the HMI is started, and then the downloaded project is loaded.
+Please note that when downloading a project to a cMT / cMT X model, it is not possible to select both Project and Startup Screen in the download window.
 Use system settings file Select a .conf system settings file.
 Reboot HMI after download Automatically reboot after download.
 Port No. Setting Select the port by which to download the project file via Ethernet.
 Synchronize HMI clock with PC Synchronize HMI time with PC time when with PC downloading project file.
 Reset recipe / recipe database / event log / data log / operation log / string table / OPC UA history (HDA) / startup screen / Delete existing user accounts, e-Mail contacts and SMTP settings Erase the selected files on HMI before download.
 CODESYS Use Utility Manager to download CODESYS boot project.